 In an interview with Cosmopolitan, Szadkowski said that Dorota should have been Gossip Girl.
 “I totally did [think Dorota was Gossip Girl] and I also kind of hoped it would be," she said, "and then I was a little disappointed that it wasn’t."
 Now that we think about, we are too since Dorota would have been the perfect choice.

 She was a confidante of Blair's who always seemed to have her back.
 If Dorota was the real GG that would have been a mind-blowing revelation.
 Fans would have had to immediately start re-watching the show from the very beginning to find clues that Dorota was never as loyal as we thought she was.

 Don't worry, though, Szadkowski has moved past the fact that GG ended all wrong and let's be honest, it totally did.
-She likes to think about all those people who also thought Dorota should have been the one cyberstalking our favorite Upper East Siders.
-Her favorite being a certain New York City mayor.
+She likes to think about all those people who also thought Dorota should have been the one cyberstalking our favourite Upper East Siders.
+Her favourite being a certain New York City mayor.

 It was something Meester's husband Adam Brody first revealed in a 2015 episode of The Hollywood Reporter's Off the Cuff podcast.
 We should have known Seth Cohen would never lie to us, even if we now wish Dorota would have been doing just that for six seasons.

 Read These Stories Next: